 - i.
-TOC values provide a viable approach to setting the RAB and will be applied to new (post 1990 assets). - ii.
-The Regulator will differentiate between assets in existence in 1990 and those with capitalisation dates after 1990 and will treat the older assets on a Historical Cost basis. - iii.
-The Regulator will allow the NPA sixty days from publication of this methodology to correctly allocate capital maintenance applied to pre-1990 assets as appropriate in the asset register on condition of: - a.
-Evidence of each capital maintenance project must be provided on a case-by-case basis. - b.
-All relevant expenditure and adjustments to the remaining useful lives of these assets as a result of the relevant capital expenditure must be detailed and provided to the Regulator on each capital asset. - c.
-These capital maintenance line items must be allocated separate asset numbers and allocated to the appropriate capitalisation dates for inclusion in the asset register. - d.
-These assets will thereafter, if to the satisfaction of the Regulator, be considered for treatment on a TOC basis. - iv.
+TOC values provide a viable approach to setting the value of the RAB and will be applied to newer (post 1990) assets. - ii.
+The Regulator will differentiate between assets in existence in 1990 and those with capitalisation dates after 1990 and will treat the older (pre-1990) assets on a HC valuation basis. - iii.
 On application by the NPA as part of its annual Tariff Application, the Regulator may, in considering the revenue impact of the implementation of the methodology decide to accelerate the depreciation period of the pre-1990 assets in order to smooth out the revenue impact thereof.